simonmichael/hledger_site/src/doc.md

 </style>

 hledger has lots of docs, covering different needs.
-They are listed below, and also in the site's sidebar.
-(But don't worry - you don't need to read all of them.)
+(Don't worry, you don't need to read them all.
+And see [Tips for learning hledger](learn.md).)
-You can read some of them offline too, using hledger's `help` command or `--help` flag.

-## Getting started

-Here are a few options.
+For getting started, there are a few options.

 - **[hledger by example](hledger-by-example.md)**
   is a book introducing hledger gradually, through examples.